Pool

 Miner-D269 TH/s7.031 G287,598Online

-When you run multiple identical ASICs, comparing them side-by-side is the single most reliable diagnostic technique.
-Differences between identical hardware almost always indicate a problem.
+When you run several identical ASICs, side-by-side comparison is the single most reliable diagnostic you have — any meaningful gap between matching hardware almost always means a fault.

 Example 2 — one miner underperforming: